mystyle2006/mystyle2006/README.md

 ### Hi there 👋
-- 🏃 I’m currently working on Shinsegae chatbot service
+- 🏃 I’m currently working on Gomi Corporation
 - 🌱 I’m currently interested to making a health service, bapeul which is health planner.
 - 🌱 I’m currently interested to nestjs which is cool and well-structuring.
 - 🌱 I’m currently interested to writing blog.